-Training Choir I is directed by Carole Anderson and meets on Wednesdays from 5:00 to 6:30pm.
+- Training Choir I is directed by Louise Lui and meets on Wednesdays from 5 to 6:30 PM.

-Training Choir II is directed by Carole Anderson and meets on Mondays from 5:00 to 6:30pm.
+- Training Choir II is directed by Linda Song and meets on Mondays from 5 to 6:30 PM.

-Training Choir III is directed by Elise Bradley and Assistant Conductor/Intern Louise Lui.
-The choir meets on Wednesdays from 5 to 7 PM only at our St. Clair location.
+- Training Choir III is directed by Elise Bradley and Louise Lui and meets on Wednesdays from 5 to 7 PM only at our St. Clair location.

 Within the Main Choir are four distinct groups: Cantare, Chorale, Chamber Choir and the Choral Scholars.
 Together, they make up the main performing choir of the Chorus, which maintains a busy schedule of festival and concert engagements.

 Cantare serves as the introduction for children into the Main Choir.
 Cantare learns the least repertoire, but choristers are still exposed to the professional quality standards of the Main Choir.
-Cantare is directed by Carole Anderson and meets on Tuesdays from 5:00-7:30pm and Fridays from 5:00-6:30pm.
+Cantare is directed by Matthew Otto and meets on Tuesdays from 5:00-7:30pm and Fridays from 5 to 6:30 PM.

 Chorale comprises the more experienced half of the Main Choir.
 Here, choristers take on a larger commitment of music learning, touring, and performing.

 Within Chorale exists three further extensions: Chorealis, Chamber Choir and the elite Choral Scholars, who take on additional musical responsibilities.
-Chorale is directed by Elise Bradley and Matthew Otto, and meets on Tuesdays from 5:00-7:30pm and Fridays from 5:00-6:30pm.
+Chorale is directed by Elise Bradley and Matthew Otto, and meets on Tuesdays from 5 to 7:30 PM and Fridays from 5 to 6:30 PM.

-The TCC Youth Choir comprises choristers aged 16-30, and performs SATB (mixed choir) repertoire.
-The choir meets on Tuesdays from 7:30 to 9:30pm and is directed by Matthew Otto.
-Though many choristers within the Youth Choir are TCC graduates, the choir is open to all young people: ladies grade 12 and up and gentlemen with changed voices.
-If you are interested in setting up an audition for Youth Choir, please contact Associate Conductor Matthew Otto.
+The Toronto Youth Choir welcomes choristers aged 16-30, and performs SATB (mixed choir) repertoire.
+The choir meets on Wednesdays from 7 to 9:15 PM and is directed by Matthew Otto.
+Though many choristers within TYC are TCC graduates, the choir is open to all young people: ladies grade 12 and up and gentlemen with changed voices.
+Find out more about Toronto Youth Choir here.